turingschool/curriculum/source/projects/jsblogger.markdown

 ### Setting the Stage

-First we need to make sure everything is setup and installed.
-See the "Environment Setup":/topics/environment/environment.html page for instructions on setting up and verifying your Ruby, Rails, and add-ons.
+First we need to make sure everything is set up and installed.
+See the [Environment Setup](http://tutorials.jumpstartlab.com/topics/environment/environment.html) page for instructions on setting up and verifying your Ruby, Rails, and add-ons.

 From the command line, switch to the folder that will store your projects.
 For instance, I use `/Users/jcasimir/projects/`.
 Within that folder, run the `rails` command: